-Attributes Activate and Deactivate
+Activate and Deactivate

-- With the Activate radio button selected click Next. - Accept the default name of Act1 and click Apply. - Click the Back button. - Change the selection to the Deactivate radio button and click Next. - Accept the default settings and name of Deact1 and click Finish.
+- Select the Activate radio button and click Next. - Accept the default name of Act1 and click Apply. - Click the Back button. - Change the selection to the Deactivate radio button and click Next. - Accept the default settings and name of Deact1 and click Finish.